Bromocriptine: Side effects

 Bromocriptine use has been anecdotally associated with causing or worsening psychotic symptoms (its mechanism is in opposition of most antipsychotics, whose mechanisms generally block dopamine receptors).
 It should be understood, however, that the greater affinity bromocriptine and many similar antiparkinson's drugs have for the D2S receptor form (considered to be mostly present at inhibitory D2 autoreceptor locatations) relative to the D2L form, sufficiently low partial agonist activity (ie where a molecule binding to a receptor induces limited effects while preventing a stronger ligand like dopamine from binding), and, possibly, the functional selectivity of a particular drug may generate antidopaminergic effects that are more similar than oppositional in nature to antipsychotics.

 Pulmonary fibrosis has been reported when bromocriptine was used in high doses for the treatment of Parkinson's disease.

 Use to suppress milk production after childbirth was reviewed in 2014 and it was concluded that in this context a causal association with serious cardiovascular, neurological or psychiatric events could not be excluded with an overall incidence estimated to range between 0.005% and 0.04%.
 Additional safety precautions and stricter prescribing rules were suggested based on the data.
 It is a bile salt export pump inhibitor.

 After long-term use of dopamine agonists, a withdrawal syndrome may occur during dose reduction or discontinuation with the following possible side effects: anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalized pain, and drug cravings.
 For some individuals, these withdrawal symptoms are short-lived and they make a full recovery, for others a protracted withdrawal syndrome may occur with withdrawal symptoms persisting for months or years.

 Pharmacology

 Pharmacodynamics

 Bromocriptine is a partial agonist of the dopamine D2 receptor.
 It also interacts with other dopamine receptors and with various serotonin and adrenergic receptors.
 Bromocriptine has additionally been found to inhibit the release of glutamate by reversing the GLT1 glutamate transporter.

+Despite acting as a serotonin 5-HT2A receptor agonist, bromocriptine is described as non-hallucinogenic.

-As an antagonist of the serotonin 5-HT2B receptor, bromocriptine has not been associated with cardiac valvulopathy.
+As a silent antagonist of the serotonin 5-HT2B receptor, bromocriptine has been said not to pose a risk of cardiac valvulopathy.
 This is in contrast to other ergolines acting instead as 5-HT2B receptor agonists such as cabergoline and pergolide but is similar to lisuride which likewise acts as a 5-HT2B receptor antagonist.
+However, in other research, bromocriptine has subsequently been found to be a partial agonist of the serotonin 5-HT2B receptor and has been associated with cardiac valvulopathy and related complications.
+In any case, bromocriptine seems to have lower risk than certain other drugs.